 In this article, we’ll be taking a look at when you may be held liable if someone gets hurt on your property.

-Let’s start by taking a look at some liabilities for some common property types.
+Let’s start by taking a look at some liabilities for some common property types that highlight the importance of a good insurance policy.

 As a property owner, you have certain responsibilities that you should be taking care of to ensure that anyone on your premises remains unharmed.
 Here are a few examples of some hazards you should be taking care of: